vmaryna/public/Front-end_for_the_blogging_site.md

 Responsive web design is flexible and adapts the content for a wider range of devices.
 On the other hand, adaptive web design is optimized for specific device groups using multiple static layouts.

-**How do responsive design frameworks benefit developers?**

-Responsive design frameworks empower developers by providing everything from pre-built components to grid systems and others that streamline the development process, saving valuable time and effort.

 **What are popular responsive design frameworks in 2024?**

 The popular responsive design frameworks in 2024 are **Bootstrap**, CSS, Tailwind, Bulma, and Materialize.